NIST SP 800-88 Compliance Mapping

 The following matrix aligns NIST SP 800-88 sanitization methods with modern document processing stages, providing actionable implementation targets and compliance verification checkpoints.

 Redaction engines must enforce strict memory hygiene and deterministic output generation.
 The following Python workflow demonstrates secure parsing, cryptographic key handling, and NIST-aligned clearing of sensitive tokens before PDF reconstruction.
+Ephemeral key material is held in a bytearray so it can be zeroized in place; the key itself is not used to encrypt document content—it represents a workspace isolation credential that must be destroyed before the pipeline proceeds to the next document.
 This approach ensures that sensitive data never persists beyond its intended processing window.

 import os